KoraReinolds/KoraReinolds/README.md

 ### Hi there 👋

 - 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning Vue 3, Three.js
+- 🌱 I’m currently learning Nuxt 3, Three.js
 - 📫 How to reach me: s.shurin94@gmail.com
-- ⚡ Fun fact: learning at 42 school
+- ⚡ Fun fact: graduated from ecole42